 This is an oldie but a goody.
 It is worth the walk just for the bloody spectacular staking scene.
 Parodying the story of Count Dracula, a solicitor Renfield visits the infamous vampire, but he is soon made a slave by Dracula.
 Dracula becomes transfixed with an English lady, Lucy.
 Soon she starts to turn, and her father brings in the help of Dr Van Helsing to save his daughter.

 Behind the Mask: The Rise of Leslie Vernon

 Featuring in my 20 Compelling Horror Films list is a horror slasher film for those who like it with a helping of comedy.
 It is done in the style of a documentary where they follow Leslie Vernon, who gives them intimate access to his life, methods and plans.
 The dark humour is great in this, offering twists and turns you would not expect, giving it a great payoff.

 The Cabin in the Woods

 This is a parody of horror films and it works.
 I initially did not enjoy it the first time around, but the second viewing was so much better.
-Though it has a familiar story line, it spins it on its head and make a fun horror in the process.
-Following five friends on holiday in a remote cabin, they find some strange artefacts in the cellar, and find they get a lot more than they bargained for.
+Though it has a familiar storyline, it spins it on its head and makes a fun horror in the process.
+Following five friends on holiday in a remote cabin, they find some strange artefacts in the cellar and find they get a lot more than they bargained for.